 Native to South America, this oval-shaped fruit has a strange appearance but has a sweet reward inside—just watch out for the seeds (they’re toxic!).
-The fruit has a custard-like texture and tastes like a blend of tropical fruits.
+The fruit has a custard-like texture and tastes similar to a blend of tropical fruits.
 In fact, Mark Twain loved them so much, he called them “the most delicious fruit known to man.”

 To eat, cut in half, scoop out the seeds and eat it raw, use in a salad, puree or in ice cream or a dessert.

-“Cherimoyas are rich in Vitamins A and C, iron, calcium, magnesium and have anti-inflammatory, antioxidant, antibacterial, neuroprotective, anti-cancer and anti-obesity properties,” Hemmes said.
+“Cherimoyas are rich in vitamins A and C, iron, calcium, magnesium and have anti-inflammatory, antioxidant, antibacterial, neuroprotective, anti-cancer and anti-obesity properties,” Hemmes said.

 Golden berries or Peruvian groundcherry